evannetwork/tnt-docs/docs/v0.3/For Developers/kick-start.md

 Each principal can manage several identities and give interaction permissions to each account separately.
 An identity is your acting instance in a principal.
 If we compare principals to companies, identities are like legal persons in this company, while your account is a natural person.
 Your account acts as one of those legal persons in the context of the company.
 Every principal gets a default identity in principals when its created.

 Default identities on TRUST&TRACE are created on the evan.network.
 To read more about the underlying technology, continue at: [Identities on evan.network].
 Each identity has a corresponding did and did document.
 A decentralized identifier, or DID, is a means to claim and manage an identity that is verifiable, decentralized, and independent.
 The owner of the identity is the only one who can proof ownership over and make changes to this identity.
 The DID itself is only a reference pointing to a DID document containing the information necessary for authentication.
 DIDs are very useful in combination with Verifiable Credentials to make and validate claims, e.g. certifications of ownership or usage authorization.
-For an in-depth explanation of DIDs, please refer to the [W3C DID working draft].
+For an in-depth explanation of DIDs, please refer to the [W3C DID].

 TRUST&TRACE manages message signing and identity handling for you, but offers the functionality for fully [self sovereign identities].